Los Angeles Airport

 6101 West Century Boulevard, Los Angeles

-You’ll feel immediately welcome at Sheraton Gateway Los Angeles with a free LAX shuttle, excellent service, contemporary rooms – even pet-friendly rooms and suites if you need them.
-Every room features flat-screen TVs, marble bathrooms and comes with free Wi-Fi.
-There’s a heated outdoor pool with cabanas, 24-hour fitness centre, and the hotel is located just over one and a half kilometres from the airport.
+You’ll feel immediately welcome at the Sheraton Gateway Los Angeles hotel with a free LAX shuttle, excellent service and contemporary rooms.
+Every room features a mini fridge, working space, marble bathrooms and comes with free Wi-Fi.
+There’s a heated outdoor pool with cabanas, 24-hour fitness centre, and the hotel is located less than one and a half kilometres from the airport.

 Holiday Inn Express Los Angeles